marusyaganza/lp-monorepo/packages/server/README.md

 ## API Integration Details

-- We use the Merriam-Webster Dictionary API for dictionary data, such as definitions, audio pronunciations, and synonyms.
+- We use the Merriam-Webster Dictionary API for dictionary data, such as definitions, audio pronunciations, and images.
 - Mocks for dictionary API calls are available to speed up development and testing without external requests.
 - To enable mock data mode, set the environment variable: